Foad Torshizi

 Torshizi’s research interests are in the areas of global contemporary art, contemporary Iranian and Middle Eastern art, postcolonial theory, ethics of readership, theories of globalization and cosmopolitanism, comparative literature and politics of translation and interpretation.
 His research has been published in academic journals in both the US and Iran.
 Most recently, he published an article in Grey Room (MIT Press) titled “Loquacious Objects: Contemporary Iranian Art, Autotranslation, and the Readings of Benevolence.”
 Additionally, he has co-edited (with Joshua I. Cohen and Vazira Zamindar) a special issue of ARTMargins (MIT Press, June 2023) titled “Art History, Postcolonialism, and the Global Turn.”

-Torshizi is currently working on a manuscript project tentatively titled The Clarity of Meaning: Contemporary Iranian Art and the Cosmopolitan Ethics of Reading in Art History.
-The manuscript examines the ways in which Western disciplinary forms, and more specifically art criticism, return home to circumscribe aesthetic diversity in Iran, demanding that the aesthetic economies of Iranian artifacts align with Euro-American understandings of meaning, value, aspiration and desire.
+Torshizi is currently completing a manuscript tentatively titled Unreadings: Contemporary Iranian Art and Art History’s Monolingualism.
+The manuscript examines the ways in which Western disciplinary forms, and more specifically art history and criticism, return home to circumscribe aesthetic diversity in Iran, demanding that the aesthetic economies of Iranian art align with Euro-American understandings of meaning, value, aspiration and desire.

 Courses